viberblx83/aimzero-cs2/README.md

 - HOW TO USE
-- run cs2 first
+- Run cs2 first
-- run aimzero.exe
+- Run aimzero.exe
-- thats it
+- Enjoy Aimzero

 - base that i used > https://github.com/gmh5225/tim_apple
 ![Screenshot (353)](https://github.com/user-attachments/assets/ce601a8d-c797-4a08-8e6b-379c2769352f)